 Organize charity events benefiting the needy in your community and invite the entire community to participate.
 Fun events such as bake sales, games, marathons, craft fairs and sports games will draw crowds.
-Use the opportunity to promote your organizationas a sponsor.
+You may also look for people who would like to volunteer at your local family shelters.
+Use the opportunity to promote your organization as a sponsor.
 Ask for donations to your organization as an entrance fee, and have a booth on site to explain the type of work you do for the community.
 Focus on what the organization does for individuals in need and how your work benefits everyone in the area, even if indirectly.
 For example:

 - The more people who work, the better the economy in the region becomes as a whole.